Good marketing hinges on communicating the usefulness of your product. That means knowing who your customers are and how they'll use your product.

 That's where profile enrichment comes in.

 Profile enrichment is when you automatically grab publicly available information and add it to a user's profile.
-You do this by using 3rd-party data APIs, such as Clearbit or FullContact, and integrate them in your application by using Auth0 Rules.
-Rules are snippets of code that run at signup or login.
+You do this by integrating 3rd-party demographic data APIs into your application using Auth0 Actions.
+Actions are snippets of code that run at specific events in the identity workflow, such as when the user logs in or signs up for an account.

-For enrichment, your Rule would trigger an API that grabs the data for you, and then deposit that information into the profile that every user gets when they sign up through Auth0.
+For enrichment, your Action would trigger an API that grabs the data for you, and then deposit that information into the profile that every user gets when they sign up through Auth0.

-Now you know how many employees their company has, where they're located, what their job title is — all without forcing users to fill out a sign up form.
+Now you know how many employees their company has, where they're located, and what their job title is — all without forcing users to fill out a sign up-form.

 Keeping more information on your users turns them from a single datapoint into an actual human that you can connect with as more than just a generic customer.
 Your marketing and sales teams have plenty of options as to what to do with all the information that transforms users into people.